 Lowe’s partners with Habitat for Humanity to build homes and revitalize communities around the country.
 Since 2003, Lowe’s has committed more than $63 million to Habitat and helped more than 5,500 families improve their living conditions.
 Anyone interested in volunteering can learn more at Habitat.org/Lowes.

 About Lowe’s in the Community:

 Lowe’s, a FORTUNE® 50 home improvement company, has a 50-year legacy of supporting the communities it serves through programs that focus on K-12 public education and community improvement projects.
-Since 2007, Lowe’s and the Lowe’s Charitable and Educational Foundation together have contributed nearly $250 million to these efforts, and for more than two decades Lowe’s Heroes employee volunteers have donated their time to make our communities better places to live.
+Since 2007, Lowe’s and the Lowe’s Foundation together have contributed nearly $250 million to these efforts, and for more than two decades Lowe’s Heroes employee volunteers have donated their time to make our communities better places to live.
 To learn more, visit Lowes.com/SocialResponsibility and LowesInTheCommunity.tumblr.com.

 About Habitat for Humanity International

 Driven by the vision that everyone needs a decent place to live, Habitat for Humanity has grown from a grassroots effort that began on a community farm in southern Georgia in 1976 to a global nonprofit housing organization in nearly 1,400 communities across the U.S. and in over 70 countries.
 People partner with Habitat for Humanity to build or improve a place they can call home.
 Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.
 Through financial support, volunteering, or adding a voice to support affordable housing, everyone can help families achieve the strength, stability and self-reliance they need to build better lives for themselves.
 Through shelter, we empower.
 To learn more, visit habitat.org.